jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 - ``[data-jp-traversable]:focus`` should be replaced with ``.jp-Notebook.jp-mod-commandMode :focus:not(:read-write)``
 - ``[data-jp-kernel-user]:focus`` should be replaced with ``[data-jp-kernel-user] :focus:not(:read-write)``

-Please note that ``:not(:read-write)`` fragment is disables shortcuts when text fields  (such as cell editor) are focused to avoid intercepting characters typed by user into the text fields, however if your shortcut does not correspond to any key/typographic character (e.g. most shortcuts with :kbd:`Ctrl` modifier) you may prefer to drop this fragment if you want the shortcut to be active in text fields.
+Please note that ``:not(:read-write)`` fragment disables shortcuts when text fields  (such as cell editor) are focused to avoid intercepting characters typed by the user into the text fields, however if your shortcut does not correspond to any key/typographic character (e.g. most shortcuts with :kbd:`Ctrl` modifier) you may prefer to drop this fragment if you want the shortcut to be active in text fields.